Natives Ohio Plants

 If you have acres of property to manage and you’re tired of mowing, a Native Pollinator patch might be a win-win.
 Pollinator patches create a habitat for bees and butterflies for increased pollination and encourage habitats for many other insects.
 A mix of flowers with food is what you will need to achieve a great patch.
 Milkweed is the best food source to provide in a patch.

-We can help you plant your native area.
 We are supporting the Ohio Department of Natural Resources with the Mid contract review.
 We provide plants needed to increase pollinator patches.
 Pollinator patches can be any size, front yards, back yards or back fields.

 Milkweed is the sole host plant for Monarch butterflies.
 This plant is lacking in the landscape therefore directly effecting the Monarch population.